-If you’re an EU citizen considering to study overseas but within the EU, you do not need a visa (Brexit may affect this in the future - more on this as we know it!)
+If you’re an EU citizen thinking about studying overseas but within the EU, you do not need a visa (though Brexit may affect this in the future).

-However, as a general rule of thumb, if you are from outside of your chosen country’s continent or region, you'll probably need a student visa.
-Although if you’re participating in an exchange for less than three months, you may only require a tourist or visitor visa.
+As a general rule of thumb, if you are from outside of your chosen country’s continent or region, you'll probably need a student visa.
+If you’re participating in an exchange for less than three months, you may only require a tourist or visitor visa.